 Certain factors may necessitate early or more frequent testing:

 In conclusion, the guidelines for PSA testing aim to balance the benefits of early cancer detection with the risks of overdiagnosis and overtreatment.
-It's important for individuals to discuss their personal risk factors and screening options with their healthcare provider to make an informed decision about PSA testing.
+Individuals need to discuss their personal risk factors and screening options with their healthcare provider to make an informed decision about PSA testing.

 The Prostate-Specific Antigen (PSA) test is a blood test used primarily to screen for prostate cancer in men.
 It measures the amount of prostate-specific antigen in the blood, with higher levels possibly indicating the presence of prostate cancer.
 However, the decision to undergo PSA testing shouldn't be taken lightly.
 Understanding the benefits and limitations is crucial for making an informed choice.